-Deploy an Ubuntu/Debian Amazon Web Services server with Terraform
+Deploy an Ubuntu or Debian Amazon Web Services server with Terraform

-This guide provides the information you need to deploy an Ubuntu/Debian Amazon Web Services Cloud Server with systemd and a bastion to your Advanced Server Access team with Terraform.
-Depending on your target server and enrollment type some topics in this guide may not apply to you, such as if your team's project will not be using terraform or if you plan to add a different server type to your project.
-Modify your steps as needed to fit your team or refer to a different guide on the cloud deployments page.
+This guide provides the information needed to deploy an Ubuntu or Debian Amazon Web Services cloud server with systemd and a bastion to your Advanced Server Access team with Terraform.
+Depending on your target server and enrollment type, some topics in this guide may not apply to you, such as if your team's project will not be using Terraform or if you plan to add a different server type to your project.
+Modify these steps as needed to fit your team or refer to another cloud deployment guide.

 Amazon Web Services